ono-midori/ono-midori.github.io/techs/zguide.md

 ### Last Value Caching

-If you’ve used commercial pub-sub systems, you may be used to some features that are missing in the fast and cheerful ZeroMQ pub-sub model.
+If you've used commercial pub-sub systems, you may be used to some features that are missing in the fast and cheerful ZeroMQ pub-sub model.
 One of these is last value caching (LVC).
 This solves the problem of how a new subscriber catches up when it joins the network.
 The theory is that publishers get notified when a new subscriber joins and subscribes to some specific topics.
 The publisher can then rebroadcast the last message for those topics.

-I’ve already explained why publishers don’t get notified when there are new subscribers, because in large pub-sub systems, the volumes of data make it pretty much impossible.
-To make really large-scale pub-sub networks, you need a protocol like PGM that exploits an upscale Ethernet switch’s ability to multicast data to thousands of subscribers.
-Trying to do a TCP unicast from the publisher to each of thousands of subscribers just doesn’t scale.
+I've already explained why publishers don't get notified when there are new subscribers, because in large pub-sub systems, the volumes of data make it pretty much impossible.
+To make really large-scale pub-sub networks, you need a protocol like PGM that exploits an upscale Ethernet switch's ability to multicast data to thousands of subscribers.
+Trying to do a TCP unicast from the publisher to each of thousands of subscribers just doesn't scale.
 You get weird spikes, unfair distribution (some subscribers getting the message before others), network congestion, and general unhappiness.

 PGM is a one-way protocol: the publisher sends a message to a multicast address at the switch, which then rebroadcasts that to all interested subscribers.
-The publisher never sees when subscribers join or leave: this all happens in the switch, which we don’t really want to start reprogramming.
+The publisher never sees when subscribers join or leave: this all happens in the switch, which we don't really want to start reprogramming.

 However, in a lower-volume network with a few dozen subscribers and a limited number of topics, we can use TCP and then the XSUB and XPUB sockets do talk to each other as we just saw in the Espresso pattern.

 Can we make an LVC using ZeroMQ?
 The answer is yes, if we make a proxy that sits between the publisher and subscribers; an analog for the PGM switch, but one we can program ourselves.

-I’ll start by making a publisher and subscriber that highlight the worst case scenario.
+I'll start by making a publisher and subscriber that highlight the worst case scenario.
 This publisher is pathological.
 It starts by immediately sending messages to each of a thousand topics, and then it sends one update a second to a random topic.
 A subscriber connects, and subscribes to a topic.
 Without LVC, a subscriber would have to wait an average of 500 seconds to get any data.
-To add some drama, let’s pretend there’s an escaped convict called Gregor threatening to rip the head off Roger the toy bunny if we can’t fix that 8.3 minutes’ delay.
+To add some drama, let's pretend there's an escaped convict called Gregor threatening to rip the head off Roger the toy bunny if we can't fix that 8.3 minutes' delay.

-Here’s the publisher code.
+Here's the publisher code.
 Note that it has the command line option to connect to some address, but otherwise binds to an endpoint.
-We’ll use this later to connect to our last value cache:
+We'll use this later to connect to our last value cache:

 ```c++
 //  Pathological publisher